wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    * https://developer.salesforce.com/dugs

+   * bit.ly/TwitchSF by the San Francisco user group

 <a target="_blank" href="http://www.salesforce.org/nonprofit/nonprofit-success-pack/">NPSP (Non-Profit Success Pack) website</a> and <a target="_blank" href="http://www.npspday.org/">conferences around the country</a>:

    * https://seattlenpsf.wordpress.com/ is the Seattle Non-profit (ask to be invited to view)